Lazerbeak12345/bad-mitten-browser/README.md

 ## Target platform(s)

 I plan on focusing all of my development on Linux.
-I don't see any reason why I woudn't want to support other \*nixes, such as Darwin (macos), BSDs, Minix, Redox, and the like, so patches to make it work there will be likely to be given some degree of priority over feature functionality.
+I don't see any reason why I woudn't support other \*nixes, such as Darwin (macos), BSDs, Minix, Redox, and the like, so patches to make it work there will be likely to be given some degree of priority over feature functionality.